The Gallium Neutrino Absorption Cross Section and its Uncertainty: Excited-state contributions

 where ${\boldsymbol \sigma}$ is the Pauli spin matrix, $\tau_+$ is the isospin raising operator, $||$ denotes a matrix element reduced in angular momentum, and $j_i \alpha_i$ and $j_f \alpha_f$ denote the quantum numbers of the initial and final states, respectively, with the angular momentum $j$ made explicit.
 From the known EC rate for $^{71}$Ge and from the lower bounds Bahcall used for the transitions to the 175 and 500 keV levels, one finds

 values smaller than the ground-state B$_\mathrm{GT}$ value of Eq. (\ref{eq:result}).
 As the total $\mathrm{B}_\mathrm{GT}$ strength, summed over all final states, is given approximately by the Ikeda sum rule $3(N-Z) = 27$ \cite{Ikeda1964}, we see that the transitions to the 5/2$^-$ and 3/2$^-$ states exhaust less than $\approx$ 0.01\% and $0.1\%$ of the sum-rule strength, respectively.
-Consequently, one expects calculations to be sensitive to wave-function details, including the interactions used, the adopted shell model spaces, etc. Indeed, early attempts to estimate the needed excited-state contributions to the cross section, using the shell model \cite{Baltz1984,Mathews1985}, schematic effective interactions, and truncated model spaces, yielded results that varied by orders of magnitude, depending on the specific simplifications adopted.\\ ~\\ Today there exist several carefully tuned effective interactions designed for the relevant model space, $2p_{3/2}1f_{5/2}2p_{1/2}1g_{9/2}$, and diagonalizations using all of the $\gtrsim 10^8$ Slater determinants in this space can be done.
-We in fact will employ this technology here, but not to directly calculate the needed $\mathrm{B}_\mathrm{GT}$ strengths.
-Instead, it will be used to help interpret the experimental calibrations described below.\\ ~\\ The possibility that excited-state GT strength could be measured through surrogate reactions, (p,n) or ($^3$He,t), generated significant interest in the solar neutrino community.
+Consequently, one expects calculations to be sensitive to wave-function details, including the interactions used, the adopted SM spaces, etc. A weak transition typically indicates substantial interferences among the individual amplitudes in the transition density matrix.
+Indeed, early attempts to estimate the needed excited-state contributions to the cross section, using the SM \cite{Baltz1984,Mathews1985}, schematic effective interactions, and truncated model spaces, yielded results that varied by orders of magnitude, depending on the specific simplifications adopted.\\ ~\\ Here we make use of the full power of the modern SM -- carefully tuned interactions like those discussed in the previous section, and the ability to treat all Slater determinants in the $2p_{3/2}1f_{5/2}2p_{1/2}1g_{9/2}$ shell -- but only to estimate corrections that typically alter results at the level of $\lesssim$ 10\%.
+Apart from these corrections, the needed weak GT strengths are extracted from experiment.\\ ~\\ Specifically, the possibility that excited-state GT strength could be measured through surrogate reactions, (p,n) or ($^3$He,t), generated significant interest in the solar neutrino community.
 The approximate proportionality between medium-energy forward-angle (p,n) cross sections and nuclear B$_\mathrm{GT}$ profiles is well established \cite{Taddeucci}.
 This method was applied to the $^{71}$Ga transitions of interest by Krofcheck et al. \cite{Krofcheck}.
 From (p,n) measurements at 120 and 200 MeV they deduced

 results qualitatively consistent with Bahcall's expectations based on systematics.
 However, the use of this method in the case of weak transitions can be problematic, as described in \cite{HH1,HH2}.
 Here we extend these previous analyses with the goal of better quantifying the excited-state contributions to the neutrino absorption cross section.\\ ~\\ The same transitions were studied using ($^3$He,t) at 420 MeV \cite{FrekersGa}.
 This method can achieve higher resolution, but has been applied less frequently to the light nuclei we will later use to test the reliability of charge-exchange mappings of Gamow-Teller strength.
 The results are